Can VPNs Be Hacked? We Did The Research, Here’s the 2019 Guide

 Existing VPN Vulnerabilities and Exploitations

-Security researchers Alex Halderman and Nadia Heninger also presented convincing research suggesting that indeed the NSA did develop the capability to decrypt a large number of HTTPS, SSH, and VPN traffic in an attack known as Logjam.
+Security researchers Alex Halderman and Nadia Heninger also presented convincing research suggesting that the NSA did develop the capability to decrypt a large number of HTTPS, SSH, and VPN traffic.
+This attack is known as Logjam.